lgmorand/lgmorand.github.io/_posts/2023-03-10-azure-devops-pipeline-decorator-part4.md

 ## Part 5: Tips and tricks

-Since we were not capable of covering every capability with real decorator examples, here are some useful information.
+Since we were not capable of covering every capability with real decorator examples, here is some useful information.

 ### Only inject the decorator for a specific project

-You may want to inject decorator for specific projects or in the opposite to exclude from specific projects.
+You may want to inject a decorator for specific projects or in the opposite, to exclude it from specific projects.
 There are several ways to do so:

 ```yaml
 steps: